 This has put pressure on the Principality’s position, but at the present time, it is still considered a secure, private and tax-efficient offshore haven.

 Luxembourg is actually a very high tax nation, and one of the wealthiest in the world based on GNP figures, however, certain types of Luxembourg based companies can be suitable for international tax planning as long as certain criteria are met.

 For example, to benefit from lowered taxation there are restrictions on activities that a company can undertake.
 The private banking industry is one of the largest in Europe, with the Stock Exchange specialising in collective investment funds.

-The Grand Duchy has seen its competitiveness and advantages eroded in recent years because of its membership to the EU.
+The Grand Duchy has seen its competitiveness and advantages eroded in recent years because of its membership in the EU.

-The Netherlands is not an offshore finance centre, however its legislation allows for outstanding opportunities to exist when it comes to international tax planning using Dutch corporations in structuring international financial transactions.
+The Netherlands is not an offshore financial centre, however, its legislation allows for outstanding opportunities to exist when it comes to international tax planning using Dutch corporations in structuring international financial transactions.

 The nation has over 78 double taxation agreements in place, it has 0 percent withholding tax on interest and royalty distributions, what’s more, its tax ruling system is fully compliant with OECD standards.

 The corporate tax rate has been reduced and the likes of holding companies, finance and licensing companies can all potentially benefit from tax structuring using Netherland based companies.

 Switzerland is not a member of the EU.
 It also has a world-famous and fiercely defended and maintained a reputation as one of the most secure and secret banking nations in the world.